3D printing is efficient and highly customizable, and has potential applications across a wide range of industries.

-The 3D printing space has seen significant fundraising growth since 2013, with big manufacturing corporates like GE and Siemens investing heavily.
-Global spending on 3D printing will reach nearly $12B in 2018, according to IDC forecasts.
+The 3D printing space has seen significant fundraising growth since 2013, with big manufacturing corporations like GE and Siemens investing heavily.
+An additional $2B will be spent on 3D printing by 2022, according to IDC predictions.

 As the technology permeates more design studios and factory floors, the potential applications are virtually endless.

-From construction to pharmaceuticals to food, we take a look at the industries that 3D printing could disrupt.
+From construction to pharmaceuticals to trash management, we take a look at the industries that 3D printing could disrupt.

 1. ARCHITECTURE AND CONSTRUCTION

 Applications of 3D printing in architecture and construction are developing rapidly.
 The technology has become relatively widespread in the project design stage — architects can print models of properties, commercial real estate, and infrastructure.

 In the future, development and engineering teams could have easy access to full-scale 3D printed models to test new designs and materials.